riannemcc/acebook-RVs/README.md

 ## Links for working on this project

-The card wall with our to do list is here: https://trello.com/b/PFK2pnre/acebook
+The card wall with our to do list is here: [Trello board](https://trello.com/b/PFK2pnre/acebook)

 ## How to get started with this project